BachiLi/learning_halide_docs/docs/what_is_halide.rst

             blur_y.split(y, y, yi, 8).parallel(y).vectorize(x, 8)
             blur_x.store_at(blur_y, y).compute_at(blur_y, yi).vectorize(x, 8)

 The schedule optimizes the storage, order, and paralellism of the computation.
+Different backends would require different schedules.

 Comparing to the following PyTorch implementation of the same 3x3 box filter: